TawbeBaker/Local-AI-coding-assistant-for-VSCode/README.md

 ## 💬 Example Usage

-Inside VS Code Continue panel:
+Inside VS Code Continue panel, as a remplacememnt for Copilot:
 > 💡 “Create a TypeScript file structure for a REST API with Express.js.”

 You’ll see the model generate folders, files, and example code locally ; just like Copilot, but **private and free**.